afsoony/Comp55/docs/labs/3-Debug.md

     code is not very logical for the proper functioning of the program, but it's a very fast way to test your hypothesis.

-**Problem 2) Go back to the form to think of ways of altering your program to debug faster**
+**Problem 2) Go back to the Canvas lab to think of ways of altering your program to debug faster**

 # The Debugging Lab